smutt/mmbf/README.md

 # mmbf
-Brute force a Mailman Installation
+A completely unsophisticated brute force tool for Mailman installations